Telegram Vs. Whatsapp

 Law enforcement agencies are struggling to keep up with the recent proliferation of end-to-end encryption.
 As a result, they have been campaigning for compromises in such security, enabling them to monitor user content and intercept it when necessary.

 This has become a heated debate.
-But, unfortunately, this could weaken everyone’s security everywhere due to inevitable vulnerabilities created by these backdoors or compromising measures installed into encryption technology that would be used universally rather than just on specific instances where surveillance is warranted.
+But, unfortunately, this could weaken everyone’s security everywhere due to inevitable vulnerabilities created by these backdoors or compromising measures installed into encryption technology that would be used universally rather than just in specific instances where surveillance is warranted.

-The best solution may lie not in deploying compromised solutions but instead implementing metadata monitoring like Facebook currently does, or restricting access through age limitations or specific devices only being able to use an encrypted connection if they’re linked to social media accounts (as there will always be loopholes).
+The best solution may lie not in deploying compromised solutions but instead in implementing metadata monitoring like Facebook currently does, or restricting access through age limitations or specific devices only being able to use an encrypted connection if they’re linked to social media accounts (as there will always be loopholes).

-Telegram is always trying to claim that it’s better than other apps, but they’re all false.
+Telegram is always trying to claim it’s better than other apps, but they’re all false.
 In the world of messaging, nothing beats end-to-end encryption – and Telegram falls short on this count.
 They can point to their secret chats, encrypted with a key only accessible by those involved in the chat message itself; however, these messages don’t work between two devices (they require an individual device for each).
 This goes against everything we know about security: multiple copies provide extra protection!

 Report about Telegram

 A security report published this week has revealed new issues with Telegram.
 The researcher behind it found that even here, “a vulnerability in the messaging app meant that self-destructed messages sent and received on MacOS were never actually deleted.”
-He also discovered a significant flaw: audio and video attachments send secretly could be found on the same storage path as those forwarded by Telegram’s default texts which are not end-to-end encrypted.
+He also discovered a significant flaw: audio and video attachments sent secretly could be found on the same storage path as those forwarded by Telegram’s default texts which are not end-to-end encrypted.

 This is a severe issue but doesn’t indicate a security-first approach.
 Any potential Telegram endpoint compromise has profound implications given access to the cloud storage—the architecture supports instant multi-device access and always synced messaging, which even allows for draft messages to be started on one device and completed on another.
 But all that comes at a heavy price, security-wise!